AdityaKompella6/AdityaKompella6.github.io/_posts/2024-03-13-blog-post-title-from-file-name.md

 ```
 We can see that the cpp file is very simple and essentially it just calls the function we defined in the .cu file.
 Additionally, it creates the output tensor to store the results of the operation and the input random vector.
 It also does a check to make sure that the tensor is on the GPU and that it is contiguous in memory.
 ### Benchmarks
+The GPU that I used to benchmark this code was the GPU in my local laptop: RTX 3070

+Although this is quite an old GPU model, it can still show how efficient our kernel is on the GPU.

 Since the kernel I defined could have a max number_of_samples = 1024(sufficient in practice) I fixed the number_of_samples to be 1024 and benchmarked the PyTorch and CUDA kernels while varying the dimension d of the vector.

 To properly benchmark gpu kernels, using cuda events is the best way to go about it.